If you have questions, please contact the Assistant to the Associate Dean for Graduate Education.

 Continuing graduate assistants must receive the offer of appointment by April 15 for summer session or for appointments beginning in the fall semester and by November 1 for appointments beginning in the spring semester.
 Departments must make a good faith effort to offer appointments by these deadlines.
 For appointments which become available after April 15 or November 1, the employee will be notified in writing as soon as possible.

-Levels of Appointment: The normal graduate appointment is one half-time equivalent (HTE) and is expected to require an average of about 20 hours of work per week over the semester or academic year.
+The normal graduate appointment is one half-time equivalent (HTE) and is expected to require an average of about 20 hours of work per week over the semester or academic year.
 Appointments of less than one HTE entail a proportionate reduction in work hours and in stipend.
 The amount of effort required of the graduate assistant must not exceed the level of appointment.
 View the Graduate Colleges Hours of Work to see the percentage time appointment and standard hours of work at each HTE level.

 The Graduate Student Employment Standards recognize specific levels of appointment, called standard appointments (quarter-time, third-time, three-eighths-time, and half-time equivalents).

 If the graduate appointment is for a percentage-time that is greater than one half-time equivalent, the request for permission to appoint at greater than half time should be addressed to both Graduate College Associate Dean for Administrative Affairs and the CLAS Associate Dean for Graduate Education.
 It should include a justification for the off-standard appointment as well as an explanation of why the additional percentage of effort would not negatively influence the graduate student’s progress toward the degree.

 The COGS collective bargaining agreement sets minimum stipend levels for graduate assistants and minimum salary increments for graduate assistants reappointed from the previous year (see the Graduate Student Employment Standards - Wages).
 The stipend amount must be specified in the offer of appointment.